 Depending on your EF number, your doctor may make recommendations to help you improve your EF.
 In some cases, medication may be prescribed.
 There are also other things you can do to improve how you feel.

-- Limit Salt – Limiting salt (sodium) to 2,000 mg a day is an important part of maintaining a healthy heart and treating heart failure.
+- Limit Salt – Limiting salt (sodium) to 2,000 mg or less a day is an important part of maintaining a healthy heart and treating heart failure.
 With a low EF, your kidneys get less blood than they should.
 This makes them unable to rid the body of excess water and salt.
 Eating too much salt can lead to even more fluid buildup.
 It also increases your blood pressure, which makes an already weakened heart work harder.

 - Manage Your Fluids – With a low EF, blood can back up in your lungs and force fluid into the breathing spaces,making it difficult to breathe.
 Excess fluid can also cause weight gain and swelling.
 Your doctor will recommend the amount of fluids you should have daily.